Home Remedies to Help Dogs with Ear Hematomas, by Dr Guise

 Common at-home treatments include:

 • Arnica, best for simple hematomas, Arnica is a homeopathic remedy applied directly to the hematoma.
 It is believed to help the blood resorb quicker.
+However, Arnica can be dangerous if used incorrectly so make sure you check with your veterinarian first.

 Things you can do at home to help your dog